-The following table presents the transaction price allocated to remaining unsatisfied performance obligations ("remaining performance obligations") for each of our reportable segments and their respective percentages of total remaining performance obligations (in thousands, except for percentages):
+The following table presents the transaction price allocated to remaining unsatisfied performance obligations ("remaining performance obligations") for each of our reportable segments and their respective percentages of total remaining performance obligations as of December 31, 2023 (in thousands, except for percentages):

-I December 31, 2022 % of Total Remaining performance obligations: United States electrical construction and facilities services \$ 2,014,079 27 % United States mechanical construction and facilities services 4,008,919 54 % United States building services 1,151,031 15 % United States industrial services 124,653 2 % Total United States operations 7,298,682 98 % United Kingdom building services 160,617 2 % Total operations \$ 7,459,299 100 %
+December 31, 2023 % of Total Remaining performance obligations: United States electrical construction and facilities services \$ 2,387,844 27 % United States mechanical construction and facilities services 4,940,519 56 % United States building services 1,264,818 14 % United States industrial services 113,291 1 % Total United States operations 8,706,472 98 % United Kingdom building services 140,949 2 % Total operations \$ 8,847,421 100 %

-Our remaining performance obligations at December 31, 2022 were \$7.46 billion.
+Our remaining performance obligations at December 31, 2023 were \$8.85 billion.
 Remaining performance obligations increase with awards of new contracts and decrease as we perform work and recognize revenue on existing contracts.
 We include a project within our remaining performance obligations at such time the project is awarded and agreement on contract terms has been reached.
 Our remaining performance obligations include amounts related to contracts for which a fixed price contract value is not assigned when a reasonable estimate of the total transaction price can be made.